phamtuanchip/mailfilter/README.txt

-This is web application base on GateIn portal to manage e-mail spammer PreFace
+This is web application base on GateIn portal to manage e-mail spammer
+- Introduction
 	Because in very sort time I chose the GateIn portal to develop the requirement, which is a rich ui component portal and which I am familiar with. for more information you could visit http://gatein.jboss.org/ Main technologies using here are:
-HSQL for storing data and quick development eXo JCR is a java content repository to work in model layer implement JcrDataStorage for mail filter API implement MailfilterWebservice to provide rest service for application implement MailfilterServiceTest, TestWebservice for unit test service API and web service and various of GateIn base technologies,
+	HSQL for storing data and quick development eXo JCR is a java content repository to work in model layer implement JcrDataStorage for mail filter API
+	implement MailfilterWebservice to provide rest service for application implement MailfilterServiceTest, TestWebservice for unit test service API and web service and various of GateIn base technologies,
 	Application implemented with basic function as the requirement of test:
 	- Auto add banned domain by xml configuration at initialize time
 	- Add new spammer form : with domain name validation
 	- List all spammer by status: default(all), pending (waiting for validation), blocked( already blocked), archive (archived)
 	- Search box with ajax real time search and using rest service to response the search result

+- Summary
+  Because very sort of time I have no enough time to finish the 'bonus' part, it's really a pity because I could finish it as my knowledge about Selenium SDK Current search function is not really good user experiences, if have time I will implement more intelligence search action, I mean when user type an email, if it is could not find an existed recode in database it will have suggestion with action to open add spammer form so it should be very convince with user If have more time I will implement another JcrDataStorage for mongoDb it will show my knowledge about mongoDB in action.
-Installation steps:
+- Installation steps:

 - 1)Pre-requirement
 	Maven 3.x add 'path' system environment variable to your 'maven\bin' folder